Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 BodyLength=256          ; integer, the length of  thebody of the rocket in leptons (1/256 of a cell).
 LazyCurve=yes           ; boolean, is the rocket's path a big, lazy curve, like the V3 is Red Alert 2.
 CruiseMissile=no        ; boolean, is this rocket a Cruise Missile, like Boomer missiles in Yuri's Revenge.
+CloseEnoughFactor=1.0   ; float, LazyCurve=no rockets begin turning toward their target after flying parallel to the ground when their horizontal distance from the target is a specified multiple of their vertical distance.
 Type=                   ; AircraftType, the type this rocket is associated with.
 Warhead=                ; WarheadType, the warhead that this rocket's explosion uses.
 EliteWarhead=           ; WarheadType, the warhead that this rocket's explosion uses when the spawner is elite.